 These are everyday situations that require a tax withholding adjustment:

-You or Your Spouse Gets a Second Job
+You or Your Spouse Get a Second Job

 If you get a second job, you will need to update your W-4 Form.
-If you are married and file taxes jointly, you must also update your W-4 if your spouse gets a second job.
+This is actually the most common reason that people adjust their W-4.2 If you are married and file taxes jointly, you must also update your W-4 if your spouse gets a second job.
 The higher your income level is, the higher your tax liability will become.
 A secondary income includes working a high-demand job, working part-time, or doing small tasks for pay.
+Credit or loan options like personal loans are generally not considered income.

 You Are Unemployed Part of the Year

-Individuals laid off their job are likely unemployed for part of the year.
+Individuals laid off from their jobs are likely unemployed for part of the year.
 It is in your best interest to update your W-4.
 You can avoid paying more taxes than necessary by amending your tax form.

 If You Get Married or Divorced